About me

 Thus, I felt the desire to share these heart-strumming experiences from the wild, and the science that helps us understand how the world works.

-I am currently studying the MPhil in Land Economy Research at the University of Cambridge, UK - exploring the use of behavioural science for biodiversity conservation.
-Previously, I worked with WWF-India on radio-collaring wild elephants and behaviourally-informed community institutions to secure human-elephant coexistence.
+I am currently studying for a PhD in Land Economy at the University of Cambridge, UK - exploring the use of human behavioural science for biodiversity conservation.